benchaplin/halfblindchess.com/README.md

 # halfblindchess.com

-halfblindchess.com is a free, open-source chess server for the half-blind chess variant.
+https://halfblindchess.com is a free, open-source chess server for the half-blind chess variant.

+## Development

 The codebase is made of of two sections: